nathan-fiscaletti/galago/README.md

 - **Written in Go**

   Writing the framework in Go allows for several performance enhancements that would not regularly be available.
 Namely, the ability to compile directly to machine code.
 See [Performance](#performance) for more information.
-FlaminGo attempts to maintain as much simplicity as possible while still providing the easiest implementation available.
+GalaGo attempts to maintain as much simplicity as possible while still providing the easiest implementation available.

 - **HTTP / HTTPS**

-   Both HTTP and HTTPS are supported by FlaminGo out of the box.
-See [Using TLS](#using-tls) for more information on using FlaminGo with HTTPS.
+   Both HTTP and HTTPS are supported by GalaGo out of the box.
+See [Using TLS](#using-tls) for more information on using GalaGo with HTTPS.

 - **REST Components**

-   FlaminGo supports several generic REST components that are not regularly available in the Go HTTP libraries.
+   GalaGo supports several generic REST components that are not regularly available in the Go HTTP libraries.
 These include Middleware, Routing, Controllers, Serialization and Downloads.
 See the [example file](./example/main.go) for more information.

 - **Consumable as a Library**

-   FlaminGo does not require you to run it as a stand alone binary.
-Importing FlaminGo as a library into your existing HTTP project can be done quickly and easily to provide the same set of features available in FlaminGo to your existing web package.
+   GalaGo does not require you to run it as a stand alone binary.
+Importing GalaGo as a library into your existing HTTP project can be done quickly and easily to provide the same set of features available in GalaGo to your existing web package.

 ## Why Go?